romoan/Front-test/readme.md

 This serves the app in http://localhost:8080/

 #Production mode
 In dist directory is the Prod mode compiled project.
-To recompile the project:
+To recompile the project (not necessary since it is versioned):

     npm run build

-It works in Mozilla Firefox through index.html.
+You can access the app through ./dist/index.html although this doesn't work for most of browsers due to the ajax call for the JSON file.

-To test it in Google Chrome you have to run the dev server (npm run dev)
+It works in Mozilla Firefox, though.
+For other browsers, you'd need to launch it in a server like http-server https://www.npmjs.com/package/http-server